tesera/pygypsy/README.md

 ```

 However, maintainers may not be able to provide support for issues encountered
-using this method of installation as it does not isolate GYPSY from other
+using this method of installation as it does not isolate pygypsy from other
 python packages on the system.

 #### Virtualenv